 Of course, I’ve been trying to eat better and make sure that I’m taking good quality supplements but I began to realize that something wasn’t right and so I made that much-needed doctor’s appointment.
 I found a new to me Integrative Doctor and scheduled my physical.

-Negative health symptoms are a warning sign, telling us that we need to step back and deal with what’s causing them.Negative health symptoms are a warning sign, telling us that we need to step back & deal… Click To Tweet
+Negative health symptoms are a warning sign, telling us that we need to step back and deal with what’s causing them.Negative health symptoms are a warning sign, telling us that we need to step back & deal with what's causing them.
+Click To Tweet

 I’m not going to lie, I’m pretty discouraged.
 I kept telling myself I was better, done with Lyme and that I could jump back into life full-force.
 I don’t think I’ve ever gotten to the place where I was truly done with Lyme but I was at a place where I felt pretty darn good as long as I lived within my limitations.